CellCards/CellCard-LinkML/README.md

 - Jie Zheng

 ### Extra: A Similar Example:
-If you want to see LinkML in action you can look at the [NMDC Schema](https://microbiomedata.github.io/nmdc-schema/).
+If you want to see more about LinkML in action, you can look at the [NMDC Schema](https://microbiomedata.github.io/nmdc-schema/).
 The documentation and [jsonschema](https://github.com/microbiomedata/nmdc-schema/blob/main/jsonschema/nmdc.schema.json) were generated from the LinkML [nmdc.yaml](https://github.com/microbiomedata/nmdc-schema/blob/main/src/schema/nmdc.yaml) file.
 The generated jsonschema is used to validate data before inputting the data into the database.